mgrachev/mgrachev.github.io/cv.md

 Since 2012, I have been using PostgreSQL as a DBMS, before that I worked with MySQL.

 From NoSQL solutions I prefer to use Redis, I have experience with MongoDB and Memcached.

+### Brokers

+Most of all worked with RabbitMQ and Nats.

+I also have some experience with Apache Kafka.

 ### DevOps